 Get started with ZoomInfo and connect your GTM intelligence to your customer engagement strategy.

-The enterprise customer engagement stack in 2026 isn't a single-vendor decision.
+The enterprise customer engagement stack in 2026 is not a single-vendor decision.
 Khoros and Sprinklr compete directly for the customer interaction layer, with Khoros winning on community depth and Sprinklr winning on platform breadth.
 ZoomInfo operates in a different lane, powering the B2B intelligence that determines which accounts and contacts your engagement platforms should focus on.
 The strongest enterprise GTM strategies connect both layers: accurate upstream intelligence feeding into effective downstream engagement.

 What is the core difference between Khoros, Sprinklr, and ZoomInfo?